sara-sabr/ITStrategy/_pages/en/references.md

 |[Team Topologies](https://teamtopologies.com)|Matthew Skelton & Manuel Pais|2019|[IT Revolution](https://itrevolution.com/devops-books/)|Focuses heavily on [Conway's Law](https://itrevolution.com/conways-law/) and suggests how organizations can better manage teams within organizations|

 Many IT Revolution books have audio samples of the opening chapters available on [SoundCloud](https://soundcloud.com/itrevolution).

+## Learning Resources

+- [Brilliant](https://brilliant.org/daily-problems/): Brilliant creates a culture of learning around inquiry, curiosity, and openness to failure.
+All of our courses are written with these principles of learning in mind.
+Has great courses from mathamatical foundations to quantum computing and neural networks.
+Has a mobile application as well.
+- [Khan Academy](https://khanacademy.org): Khan Academy is a non-profit educational organization that produces short lessons in the form of videos covering a wide variety of topics.
+[Also available in french](https://fr.khanacademy.org/).
+- [3Blue1Brown ](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw): Combination of math and entertainment.
+The goal is for explanations to be driven by animations and for difficult problems to be made simple with changes in perspective.